SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 - [ ] Oem agent app
 - [x] Teams app

-After the analysis has completed, you will see how many devices have been verified next to **4.
+Once the analysis has completed, you will see how many devices have been verified next to **4.
 Analyze file (3)** and how many devices require updates next to **5.
 Update software (2)**.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/device-update.png" width="350" height="290">

-Every time a file analysis is performed, a 'did.csv' session file is created, which is located in the 'tmp' directory.
+In addition to this a 'did.csv' session file is created, which is located in the 'tmp' directory.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis.png">